zalf-rpm/monica-documentation/docs/index.md

 ## MONICA’s crop growth concept

-The crop growth concept of MONICA is based on the calculation of assimilate production from radiation using a simplified Farquhar approach that allows considering the effect of atmospheric CO2 concentrations on photosynthesis and transpiration.
+The crop growth concept of MONICA is based on the calculation of assimilate production from radiation using a simplified Farquhar approach that allows considering the effect of atmospheric CO<sub>2</sub> concentrations on photosynthesis and transpiration.
 The efficiency of carbohydrate production is dependent on temperature.
 The virtual crop’s development from seed to harvest maturity is determined using the accumulating temperature.
 For each developmental stage, the distribution of carbohydrates within the crop is continuously adjusted.
 In early stages root and leaf growth is promoted, while shoot and fruit growth will be increasingly supported at later stages.
 The distributed carbohydrates will be converted into dry matter biomass and – in the case of leaves – also in leaf area.
 In turn, leaf area, as the main location for photosynthesis, finds its way into the calculation of carbohydrate production.

 The amount of dry matter assigned to the root is distributed down the soil profile according to an empirical formula.
 The current rooting depth is depending on soil texture, but also on the crop itself.
 Further on, root length density limits the root’s ability to take up water and nitrogen.

 From leaf area, the degree of soil coverage is estimated, which in turn determines the fraction of transpiration from total evapotranspiration.
 Actual evapotranspiration is calculated relative to a cut grass crop, using crop-specific coefficients.
 The resulting water loss is then – a sufficient supply assumed – taken from the respective soil layers according to the root distribution.
 In case water supply is insufficient and falls below a specific threshold value, crop growth will be reduced.
 This also applies in the case of nitrogen supply from soil being insufficient for maintaining the N concentration in the crop tissue above a critical level.

-At harvest, marketable parts of the crop are removed and the remaining residues are allocated to conceptual organic matter pools in the soil.
+At harvest, marketable parts of the crop are removed, and the remaining residues are allocated to conceptual organic matter pools in the soil.
 Nitrogen in the crop is then divided between marketable yield and crop residues.

 ---

 ## Applications

-MONICA has been applied so far in a range of research projects
+MONICA has been applied so far in a range of research projects:

 * The **LandCaRe 2020** project focused on the development of a knowledge platform on which stakeholders can access information on the expected impact of climate change on agriculture in Germany (BMBF Funding Focus *klimazwei*).
 * In the **CarBioCial** project, three regions along a land use gradient in Southern Amazonia (Brazil) are currently analysed to derive recommendations for a carbon-neutral land management under climate change conditions in Brazil (BMBF Funding Focus *Sustainable Land Management*).
-* Within the **EVA2**, project crop rotations for energy production are currently grown on different sites across Germany.
+* Within the **EVA2** project crop rotations for energy production are currently grown on different sites across Germany.
 MONICA is used to evaluate the impact of energy cropping on the environment, especially on groundwater recharge and nitrogen leaching (FNR).
 * In **AgMIP**, MONICA contributed to multi-model ensembles for the assessment of uncertainty introduced into climate change impact assessments.
 Several model intercomparisons and improvements have been driven by this unfunded international initiative.
 * Similarly, during the **MACSUR** project, MONICA simulates were fed into assessments of scaling effects, impact response surfaces and crop rotations.
 The community still collaborates on European climate change outlooks, especially involving legumes (EU FACCE JPI Knowledge Hub).
 * Within the **SattGrün** project, MONICA was made fit for simulating grass communities of intensively managed hay meadows.
 First interfaces to remote sensing data were created, preparing a data assimilation pipeline (BMEL Funding Focus Innovation).